 - 2 pounds boneless skinless chicken breast thinly sliced

 - Heat oil in a large skillet over medium heat.
 Stir curry powder and black pepper into oil and cook for about 1 minute, stirring constantly until fragrant.

-- Stir onion and baking powder into spices and cook, stirring until onions are tender-- about 3-4 minutes.
+- Stir onion and baking soda into spices and cook, stirring until onions are tender-- about 3-4 minutes.
 Add ginger and garlic to the pan and cook for 30 seconds followed by the coconut milk and bring to a simmer.

 - Season chicken with the salt and add to the simmering coconut milk with the red pepper.
 Bring to a boil,reduce heat to low and cover.
 Cook at a low simmer for about 5-6 minutes or until chicken is cooked through and peppers are tender.

 - Stir spinach and cilantro into the finished curry and season with soy sauce or fish sauce to taste.
 Serve with rice.